guildai/guild.ai/pages/docs/guides/create-object-detector.md

   val-0974-1528.tfrecord
 ```

-The generated TF records files are those files matching
+The generated TF records files are those matching `train-*.tfrecord`
-`train-*.tfrecord` (used for training) and `val-*.tfrecord` (used for
+(used for training) and `val-*.tfrecord` (used for validation).
+These
-validation).
-These contain the processed images and annotations.
+contain the processed images and annotations.

 `dataset.yml` contains information about the prepared dataset,
 including the number of processed examples, the number of classes, and